Argentine President Fernandez Says Will Not Stand For Reelection - UrduPoint

 Last month, Fernandez passionately defended his record over the last three years, pointing to challenges he faced such as the Covid-19 pandemic, the impact of the war in Ukraine, massive public debt and rampant inflation.

-Primaries for both the government camp and opposition will take place on August 13.
+Primaries for both the government camp and the opposition will take place on August 13.